aneelang/aneelang/README.md

 # 💫 About Me:
 🔭 I'm currently working on C#, .NET WinForms, taking VB6 files to this tech stack.
-While also developing personal projects with python & MERN full stack web development.<br>🌱 I’m currently learning full stack development using MERN stack.<br>💬 From time to time, I blog on coding contents at <href>aneelang.github.io/blog</href>.<br>⚡ Fun fact:  I have studied music and enjoy production work.
+While also developing personal projects with python & MERN full stack web development.<br>🌱 I’m currently learning full stack development using MERN stack.<br>💬 From time to time, I blog on coding contents at <href>aneelang.github.io/blog</href>.<br>💻Developer - Intern at Tavago Tech and wordpress dev at TorontoStarts.<br>⚡ Fun fact:  I have studied music and enjoy production work.

 ## 🌐 Socials: